-HIGH VOLTAGE CHARGER
+HIGH VOLTAGE hybrid battery CHARGER

 We commissioned a high voltage charger, which we still have and use to this day.
 If you’re interested in the story, you can read the story in PDF format here in an article I wrote for Master Technician Magazine back in 2010.
 Master Technician Magazine is now gone, but the publishers are still going strong — http://automotivetechinfo.com/

 We also have equipment for testing for isolation faults, which are a relatively common problem with hybrid vehicles.
 All automotive high voltage systems are isolated from the body of the car for safety.
 If a high voltage system shorts to the body of the car, a self-diagnostic routine will usually catch it and set a P3009 or P0AA6.
 (Here’s another funny case study with P0AA6).

 ELECTRIC MOTOR TESTING

-The other tool is a tool called the AllTest Pro.
+The other tool is a tool called the AllTest Pro (not pictured).
 This is a tool that measures impedance (the combined effect of resistance and reactance) as well as being able to test permanent magnet rotors.

 KEEP YOUR WARRANTY INTACT